 2006 Accounting Scandal

-In January of 2006, the board of directors at Merge received an anonymous letter that pointed to accounting irregularities around the merger with Cedara Software.
+In January 2006, the board of directors at Merge received an anonymous letter that pointed to accounting irregularities around the merger with Cedara Software.
 Investors filed several class-action lawsuits that claimed the company deceived them about the revenue generated from the deal.
 After an investigation, the company had to resubmit its financial reports from 2002 to 2005.
 In the wake of this scandal, several executives resigned including the CEO, Richard A. Linden, and the company’s founder, William C. Mortimore.

 It took a couple of years to recover from this scandal and return to growth.
 Eventually, IBM would acquire the company for $1 billion in 2015 and bundle it into its Watson Health Division.